 LockAware is a home security company that helps people safely secure their homes through their LockAware membership and security audits.
-Because only 1 in 10 online locksmiths are actually real, LockAware’s membership gives members access to a trusted network of locksmiths.
+Because only 1 in 10 online locksmiths are legitimate, LockAware’s membership gives members access to a trusted network of locksmiths.
 These locksmiths provide "home hardening" security audits, where they will come to customers' homes, assess its physical security, and make recommendations to thwart burglaries.

 Improve the design of the LockAware website to increase the conversion rate of visitors to paying members by educating them on the benefits of locksmithing services provided by LockAware's membership and Home Hardening.